coppinger/mood-intel/README.md

 ## Troubleshooting

-**SMS not received:**
+**SMS/WhatsApp not received:**
-- Check Twilio webhook URL is correct
+- Check Twilio webhook URL is correct (should be same for both channels)
-- View Twilio logs in console
+- View Twilio logs in console to see delivery status
 - Check backend logs: `flyctl logs -a mood-intel-backend`
+- Look for `[SMS]` or `[WHATSAPP]` prefixes in logs to verify channel detection

+**WhatsApp-specific issues:**
+- **Sandbox not working**: Make sure you've joined the sandbox by sending `join <code>` to the Twilio WhatsApp number
+- **Message not delivered**: Check if your number is still connected to the sandbox (sandbox connections expire after 72 hours of inactivity)
+- **Production approval pending**: Use the sandbox for testing while waiting for approval
+- **Template rejected**: Review Twilio's WhatsApp template guidelines and resubmit

+**Message sent but no confirmation:**
+- Check Twilio account balance
+- Verify TWILIO_PHONE_NUMBER is set correctly
+- For WhatsApp, ensure you're using the sandbox number or approved WhatsApp sender
+- Check backend logs for Twilio API errors

 **Claude API errors:**
 - Verify API key is set correctly